gamblevore/speedie/Documentation/Nil.md

     |message| MyOptionalMsg

 Those are the same as above!
-But what if you want to set a global to a `real` value initially, but later set them to `nil`?

-    |string?|  MyGlobalStr = "nil me later"   // can be nil later

-Strings and arrays have a "real default" value, so don't need explicitly settng to a `real` value... they are assumed `real`.

-    |string| AnotherGlobalString          // starts off with the value "", which is real.
-    |array|  TheGlobalArr                 // Starts off with [], also real.

-That means that the two examples above, (`TheGlobalArr`/`AnotherGlobalString`) can't later be set to `nil`.

 Lets look at how global variables can be set via functions:

     function NoNils (|message!| abc, |message!|)
         if abc.name == "abc"